sar73/glowing-palm-tree/PyQGIS/Extract-Coordinates-README.txt

 The Extract-Coordinates tool will extract the coordinates from the laser files and a user defind polygon.

-In order to apply the script to a new environment, the following parameters need updating:
+In order to apply the script to a new environment, 5 parameters need updating:
     class Extract_LasInfo_Coors(object):
         1.lasinfo_import_location - This points the programme to the laser file location